-Such development should be limited to a maximum of two properties per farm or rural enterprise and where such a need is clearly demonstrated.
-Consideration of the siting and design of such new houses will be important to allow both the flexibility that the policy intends and ensuring that there will be no unacceptable impact on the landscape character and visual amenity of the surrounding area, where development should reflect the locally distinct character, and not result in a loss of landscape amenity.
-Proposals which reuse an existing traditional building or a suitable plot within or near to the existing farm/rural enterprise will be encouraged.
+Consideration of the siting and design of such new houses will be important to allow both the flexibility that the policy intends and ensuring that there will be no unacceptable impact upon the visual or landscape amenity of the area.
+The reuse of an existing traditional building within the landscape or a suitable plot within or near to the existing farmyard and buildings may prove to be a suitable site.